GeekyAnts/NativeBase/README.md

 **Recommended by [Awesome React Native](https://github.com/jondot/awesome-react-native)**

 > NativeBase was added to the list of Frameworks of Awesome React Native and it is used by numerous React lovers across the world.

-NativeBase was added to the list of Frameworks of Awesome React Native and it is used by numerous React lovers across the world.
 ## 2. Motivation
 Building with React Native from scratch is a tedious process with multiple steps such as adding styling, interactions, state management, responsiveness, accessibility, etc. We wanted to build and ship accessible, high-quality apps quickly.
 <br />